Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Spin-2 ULDM

-where $\rhodm$ is the energy density of dark matter around the solar system, approximately $0.4~\rm GeV/cm^3$. $m$ is the mass of spin-2 ULDM, and $\vec{v}$ is the velocity of the spin-2 ULDM, with a typical value in the solar system of $\sim 10^{-3}$, allowing us to safely approximate the energy of spin-2 ULDM as its mass. $\varepsilon$ represents the polarization tensor.
-Components $M_{0\nu}$ are suppressed by $v/c\sim 10^{-3}$ and can be ignored.
-Unlike GWs, spin-2 ULDM has 5 independent polarization modes:
+Here, $\rhodm$ is the energy density of dark matter around the solar system, approximately $0.4~\rm GeV/cm^3$. $\vec{v}$ is the velocity of the spin-2 ULDM, with a typical value $|\vec{v}| \sim 10^{-3}$ in the solar system, allowing us to safely approximate the energy $\omega$ of spin-2 ULDM as its mass $\omega\approx m$. $\delta_A$ is the random phase, and $\varepsilon^A_{ij}$ represents the polarization tensor for polarization $A$.
+From Eqs.~\eqref{transverse} and \eqref{eqMij}, we can see that $M_{0\nu}$ are suppressed by the speed $v/c\sim10^{-3}$ and can be ignored~\cite{Armaleo:2020yml, Wu:2023dnp}.

+In the bimetric theory, spin-2 ULDM fields with different polarizations have the same mass $m$.
+The distribution of polarizations may depend on specific production mechanism of spin-2 ULDM.
+Here we assume the five polarization modes are equally distributed, so that an additional factor $1/\sqrt{5}$ is added.
+The spin-2 ULDM has 5 independent polarization modes~\cite{Armaleo:2020efr}:

 where $\hat{r}$ is the unit vector in the reference direction for polarization decomposition, $\hat{p}$ and $\hat{q}$ are two unit vectors perpendicular to $\hat{r}$ and to each other.
 Note that these polarization tensors are normalized such that $\varepsilon_{ij}^A \varepsilon^{A',ij} = \delta^{AA'}$, which differs from the usual conventions for GWs.